 Made Safe and Comfortable at Dolan Dental

 At Dolan Dental, our team will always do everything in our power to help you preserve your healthy, natural teeth.
 However, despite our best efforts, extraction can become a necessity when the patient’s oral health and overall wellbeing is threatened.
 Are you struggling with dental pain?
 Don’t wait – contact our Wethersfield, CT location today to schedule a first appointment.
-Dr. Thomas Dolan and Dr. Brendan Dolan are here to help!
+Dr. Brendan Dolan and Dr. Riley Gionfriddo are here to help!

 Why Would I Need A Tooth Extracted?

 - Advanced tooth decay – In advanced stages, we may be unable to treat decay with common restorative solutions like fillings and crowns.

 - Periodontal disease – if left untreated for too long, this dangerous infection can result in recessed gum tissue, jawbone deterioration, and permanent tooth loss.

 - Traumatic injury – Our doctors will do their best to replant partially or fully dislodged teeth, but it may not be possible in certain circumstances.

 - Orthodontic treatment – In some cases, certain teeth may need to be removed so that we can create space for patients to undergo orthodontic improvement.